GrEFeRFeeD/CSP/README.md

 # CSP
-CSP is the system which unites customers, shops and providers to automatize production providing, ordering and purchasing.
+CSP is the system which unites customers, shops and providers to automatize production providing, purchasing and selling.

 Whole CSP system includes next partly-independent systems:
 <ul>